|Student Rating:||4.6 / 5|

 If you’re a student searching for a simple cash back card that can help you build credit with responsible use while avoiding an annual fee and security deposit, the new Capital One Quicksilver Student Cash Rewards Credit Card could be a good fit.

 One of two new student credit cards offered as part of Capital One’s student card suite, the Quicksilver Student card is available to someone with a limited credit history or a fair or average credit score and gets you a solid 1.5% cash back on every purchase.

 But while it carries an impressive flat rewards rate, it’s not necessarily the most lucrative student card option.
 Read on to learn more about where this card shines and where it may fall short.

 Earning cash back

 Student credit cards have been upping their game recently and the new Quicksilver Student Cash Rewards Credit Card is no exception.
-The Quicksilver Student card earns unlimited 1.5% cash back on all qualifying purchases, with no need to track or activate rotating categories each quarter, but also 5% back on hotel and rental car bookings through Capital One Travel.
+The Quicksilver Student card not only earns unlimited 1.5% cash back on all qualifying purchases, with no need to track or activate rotating categories each quarter, but also 5% back on hotel and rental car bookings through Capital One Travel.

 To get a sense of how much you stand to earn with the card, let’s say you spent a total of $15,900 per year (estimated annual spend based on data from the U.S. Bureau of Labor Statistics) with the card.
 Considering the 1.5% flat cash back rate, you’d earn close to $239 in cash back.
 While this could add up to a nice chunk of cash back on purchases you’d already planned to make, it may fall short of a card like the Discover it® Student Cash Back, which gets you a whopping 5% back in a variety of rotating categories (upon enrollment, on up to $1,500 each quarter, 1% after that) and then 1% on all other purchases.